In the Beginning…

 In 2018, Ohio ACEP notched a major policy victory when it successfully championed House Bill 7, a liability reform bill which strengthens Ohio's "I'm Sorry" law and promotes honest and open communication between physicians and patients.

-Ohio ACEP continues to advocate for emergency physicians and their patients today on a wide variety of topics like supporting fair coverage for emergency care, ending the opioid epidemic, stopping surprise billing, and taking on the problems of emergency department crowding and psychiatric boarding.
+Ohio ACEP continues to advocate for emergency physicians and their patients today on a wide variety of topics like supporting fair coverage for emergency care, ending the opioid epidemic, workplace violence, stopping surprise billing, and taking on the problems of emergency department crowding and psychiatric boarding.

 Ohio Chapter ACEP started as a small group of doctors who envisioned an organization that would help them ensure the best possible emergency care for their patients.
 Since then, emergency medicine has become recognized as a vital and respected part of our health-care system, and Ohio ACEP has consistently been at the forefront of fighting for that recognition.

 Ohio ACEP is now active in legislative and judicial matters, and its influence allows the organization to hold the line against bad policy that would weaken emergency care in Ohio.
 The Chapter’s perspective is sought by candidates and elected officials alike, and many of its members are state and national leaders in their field.
 Physicians from around the world attend Ohio ACEP’s acclaimed educational offerings.

-In the five decades since its charter, Ohio ACEP has gone from a small band of physicians to over 1,500 attendings, residents, and medical students across the state.
+In the five plus decades since its charter, Ohio ACEP has gone from a small band of physicians to over 1,500 attendings, residents, and medical students across the state.
 As members of the Chapter look back on a half-century of service to the state’s emergency physicians, Ohio ACEP stands ready to tackle the challenges and opportunities that lie ahead.